-Best practice needn’t fly out of the window, even when conditions are far from optimal, as PLUS Retail in the Netherlands discovered when it was informed that its existing content management solution was due to be mothballed in less than six months.
+Best practice needn’t fly out of the window, even when conditions are far from optimal, as PLUS Retail in the Netherlands discovered when it was informed that its existing was due to be mothballed in less than six months.
 In less than half a year, the retailer had to find a new, reliable solution, spec it, integrate it, train on it and have it up and running – seamlessly.

 The cooperative operates 270 stores across the country in a highly competitive grocery market.
 It uses focused marketing campaigns with store owners and head office collaborating to provide tailored offerings and communications that change regularly.

 PLUS Retail decided to implement censhare as its future system, working with censhare to adapt its Universal Content Management platform, transferring all the workflows and assets from the old system.
 Not only did this transfer happen quickly and smoothly, but in the process, censhare developers could make a range of efficiency improvements.

 Today, the company is producing and delivering even more content than before, with up to 3,000 shelf cards being produced weekly across its 270 stores, while localized flyers are produced wight heightened efficiency.
 Productivity is rising and quality has dramatically improved.
 Instead of being a simple like-for-like replacement of its previous system, other PLUS Retail departments are looking to adopt and benefit from the system too - a move which would be of benefit the organization as a whole.